softwaremill/kmq/README.md

 Using `kmq` you can acknowledge processing of individual messages in Kafka, and have unacknowledged messages re-delivered after a timeout.

-This is in contrast to the usual Kafka offset-committing mechanism, using which you can acknowledge all messages up to a given offset only.
+This is in contrast to the usual Kafka messageOffset-committing mechanism, using which you can acknowledge all messages up to a given messageOffset only.

 If you are familiar with [Amazon SQS](https://aws.amazon.com/sqs/), `kmq` implements a similar message processing model.